What Is the Down Payment on a $400k House?

 According to insurance provider MGIC, PMI would run around $120 per month for a borrower with a credit score of 760 who takes out a 30-year mortgage for a $400k house with 5% down.

-However, for a borrower with a credit score of 650, the same mortgage insurance would cost over $420 monthly.
-If you're going conventional with a lower credit score, you may save big by putting together a 20% down payment.
+For a borrower with a credit score of 650, though, the same mortgage insurance would cost more than $420 monthly.
+If you're going conventional with a lower credit score, you might save big by putting down 20% instead.

 Closing Costs & Other Expenses

-Unfortunately, there are more costs associated with buying a $400k house than just making a down payment.
-In reality, you may need a substantial amount above and beyond your down payment to cover closing costs and escrow accounts.
+There are more costs associated with buying a $400k house than just making a down payment.

-Expenses will vary depending on the type of mortgage you get, although conventional loan closing costs typically run 2% to 4% of your total balance.
-This translates to an estimate of between $8,000 and $16,000 for a $400k home.
-If you're taking out one of the 3% down loans, this could effectively double the amount of funds you'll need to have available.
+Expenses will vary depending on the type of mortgage you get, although conventional loan closing costs typically run 2% to 5% of your total balance.
+This translates to $8,000 to $20,000 in closing costs for a $400k home.
+If you're taking out one of the 3%-down loans, this could effectively double the amount of cash needed to close.

 Some of the things you’ll be responsible for paying at closing include: